sarawakelection/sarawakelection.github.com/README.md

 **1.0**
 - Launched as a Drupal website during the 2010 state Election.

-### Planned improvements

-- At the moment you can't place a marker on iOS.
-This needs to be fixed
-- Minify everything automatically
-- Add Search
-- Auto assign LAT/LON to pre-selected cities
-- Display number of bribes per area
-- Better display of bribes as a list.

-For suggestions/improvement and bug reports please file an issue or email us at mapping@sarawakreport.org
+For suggestions/improvement and bug reports please file an issue or email us at info@sarawakreport.org

 Created by <a href="http://goodcaesar.com">Good Caesar</a>

-Updated: 26 February 2013